Isosceles trapezoid: Special cases

 A trapezoid is defined as a quadrilateral having exactly one pair of parallel sides, with the other pair of opposite sides non-parallel.
 However, the trapezoid can be defined inclusively as any quadrilateral with at least one pair of parallel sides.
 The latter definition is hierarchical, allowing the parallelogram, rhombus, and square to be included as its special case.
 In the case of an isosceles trapezoid, it is an acute trapezoid wherein two adjacent angles are acute on its longer base.
 Both rectangles and squares are usually considered to be special cases of isosceles trapezoids, whereas parallelograms are not.
-Another special case is a trilateral trapezoid or a trisosceles trapezoid, where two legs and one base have equal lengths; it can be considered as the dissection of a regular pentagon.
+Another special case is a trilateral trapezoid or a trisosceles trapezoid, where two legs and one base have equal lengths; it can be considered as the dissection of a regular hexagon.